realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - ie: `acceptedBookIdToSourceLibraryIdMap` is preferred over `acceptedBooks`
 - ie: `timeStampToAccountAuditLogItemMap` is preferred over `auditLog`
 - This makes the JSON data easy to read and understand out of context.
-- `List` can refer to Arrays or an "single column" data.
+- `List` can refer to Arrays or a "single column" data.
 - `Map` can refer to any Map or "two column lookup" data.

 ### Guard Clauses